 Paul was instrumental in the creation of the Oregon Community Rights Network, and did the initial trainings for a majority of the currently active local groups in that state.

-In the past four years, Paul has been invited fourteen times to lead his workshop in more than twenty rural counties across Iowa, Wisconsin, and Minnesota.
+In the past four years, Paul has been invited more than twenty times to lead his workshop in two dozen rural counties across Iowa, Wisconsin, and Minnesota.
 This region is now on fire with Community Rights activism, and has already held two day-long regional Community Rights gatherings – each of which has brought more than a dozen counties together to discuss how to support each other’s local organizing and outreach efforts.
 (Check out these videos of numerous sessions held during the second regional gathering in Whitehall, Wisconsin in February 2015.)
 In the not too distant future, local communities there will overcome the cultural and legal barriers they face, and will begin to pass Community Rights ordinances across the rural Midwest.

 And last but not least, if you have first-hand knowledge of the history of our movement (beginning in the early 1990’s) we’d love to hear from you, as we are hoping that this historical page becomes a place where many voices can intertwine to create a powerful chorus of perspectives.
 May a hundred flowers bloom!